PastelPrism/codesignal-comprehensive-introduction-to-front-end-engineering/README.md

 **CodeSignal's Comprehensive Introduction to Front-End Engineering** consists of 6 courses, each course contains excersizes, real-life projects and assessments.
 Below you'll find the platform projects and challenge projects I’ve completed or am (currently) working on.
 So far, this course is also a lot of fun!
+(Ok, honestly, below you won't find the projects just yet, but you will very soon - I pinky promise 😊)

 ---